Question 92·Medium·Nonlinear Equations in One Variable; Systems in Two Variables

 Find the intersection points

-Look for the points where the two graphs intersect.
-You can tap or click on the intersection points in Desmos to see their coordinates .
+Look for the points where the line and parabola intersect.
+Click on each intersection point to see its coordinates.

-The -coordinates of the intersection points are the possible values of that satisfy the system.
-Either of these -values answers the question.
+The -coordinates of the intersection points are the possible values of .
+One of these values should match an answer choice.

 Step-by-step Explanation